stephaniea-a/online_game/readme.md

 ## Objective

-An online game created with HTML, CSS and Javascript.
+This is a matching squares memory game.

 ## How to Run

-1) Clone or download
+1) Clone or download this repository from git@github.com:stephaniea-a/online_game.git

-2) git@github.com:stephaniea-a/online_game.git

-3) Open index.html
+2) Open index.html in the terminal to start the game

 ## Demo Site